-What is Rosacea and how is it treated?
+What is Rosacea and how is it treated in Santa Barbara, CA?

 Dealing with a bright red flush on your cheeks and nose that is bumpy, tender, or may even burn?
 If so, you could be dealing with a skin condition known as rosacea.
 Rosacea is more common than you might realize, affecting millions of people between the ages of 30 to 50 years old.
 While there is no cure for rosacea, our team of dermatologists here at Kind Dermatology and Medical Spa can provide you with effective solutions to help get your rosacea flare-ups under control.